 - Fast learner – As the retail industry develops, stores often introduce new practices, policies, and technologies.
 Retail sales managers must adapt to these changes quickly so they can incorporate them confidently into their business practices.

-How much does a retail sales manager make?
-This depends largely on their experience.
-Entry level retail sales managers usually earn around $38,000 a year.
-As they gain experience, the salaries of retail sales managers typically increase to an average $44,811 per year, or $13 per hour.
-Experienced retail sales managers can earn much more in some other U.S. job markets.
-For example, the average annual salary for a recruiter is $56,098 in Houston, Texas; $54,945 in New York City, New York; and $52,539 in Los Angeles, California.
+Entry level retail sales managers usually earn around $18.00 an hour.
+As they gain experience, retail sales managers typically average $62,000 per year.
+Experienced retail sales managers can earn much more in some U.S. job markets.

 Job outlook for retail sales managers

-The United States Bureau of Labor Statistics predicts job opportunities for all sales managers, including retail sales managers, will grow by 5 percent in the period between 2014 and 2024.
-This growth should see 19,000 more sales manager jobs created in the United States during this period.
+The United States Bureau of Labor Statistics predicts job opportunities for all sales managers, including retail sales managers will grow 4 percent from 2019 to 2029.
 This is as fast as the average growth for all industries.

 Working as a retail sales manager is seen as the last step up the retail career ladder by many retail workers.
 For this reason, many retail sales managers stay in this role for decades.
 However, if you're a retail sales manager looking for a new challenge there are still some careers available to you.

 You may consider becoming a retail store manager, supervising not just the sales staff but also administrative, warehouse, and other professionals.
 Many retail sales managers also become regional sales managers, who oversee a number of retail stores in a local area.